 In order to perform attest services, I am required to have a Peer Review.
 I have not performed these services since my last experience with the process.
-The peer review process has morphed into a punishment tool that had the unintended (intended in the case of the DOL) consequence of forcing small practitioners out of the market segment.
+Peer review has morphed into a punishment tool that had the unintended (intended in the case of the DOL) consequence of forcing small practitioners out of the market segment.

 I am certainly willing to consider performing such services – especially a significant engagement that I can work on and deliver in the summer months.
 However, you should be aware that I will need to pass on the cost of the Peer Review to my clients.
 This cost is substantial.